 “We have dramatic reports of mothers who have to decide which child to feed proteins to on a given day and which one not,” said Marianella Herrera, a doctor and one of the researchers, in an interview with El País.

-In spite of the hunger, Maduro has refused to acknowledge that there is a humanitarian crisis or accept international assistance.
-Hundreds of thousands of Venezuelans have fled the country in just the past several months.
+In spite of the hunger, Maduro refused to acknowledge that there was a humanitarian crisis or accept international assistance.
+Hundreds of thousands of Venezuelans fled the country.

-“This crisis in Venezuela, which is now spilling into the broader region, is man-made,” said Mark Green, administrator of the U.S. Agency for International Development, on March 20 when he announced an initial, immediate donation of $2.5 million to Colombia to help Venezuelans crossing the border in search of food and medicine.
-An estimated 650,000 Venezuelans now live in Colombia, and an estimated 1.7 million more are expected to leave Venezuela in 2018.
+“This crisis in Venezuela, which is now spilling into the broader region, is man-made,” said Mark Green, administrator of the U.S. Agency for International Development, on March 20, 2018, when he announced an initial, immediate donation of $2.5 million to Colombia to help Venezuelans crossing the border in search of food and medicine.
+An estimated 650,000 Venezuelans lived in Colombia in 2017, and an estimated 1.7 million more were expected to leave Venezuela in 2018.

 Many are fleeing to border towns in Colombia and Brazil, challenging local social services.
-The USAID support follows $36.5 million that the U.S. has provided over the past two years to the regional operations of the United Nations High Commissioner for Refugees and other international organizations to support vulnerable populations in the region, including Venezuelans.
+The March 2018 USAID support followed $36.5 million that the U.S. had provided over the previous two years to the regional operations of the United Nations High Commissioner for Refugees and other international organizations to support vulnerable populations in the region, including Venezuelans.

-The United States continues to assess the needs of Venezuelans, together with partner countries such as Colombia and Brazil, and continues to call on the Maduro regime to return to democracy and allow international humanitarian assistance to help the Venezuelan people.
+The United States continues to assess the needs of Venezuelans, together with partner countries such as Colombia and Brazil, and continues to support international humanitarian assistance to help the Venezuelan people.

 A version of this story was originally published on April 11, 2018.